stoverc/DataStructuresAndAlgorithms/README.md

 <h3>5 Jul 2023 </h3>
 <ol>
     <li>Reorganization of Trees, Tries, and Hybrid Trees in the study guide.</li>
+    <li>Later, more fleshing out of study guide subsections on trees and substructures.</li>
 </ol>
 <h3>26 Jun 2023</h3>
 <ol>